 - Implement toString() for EdgeWeightedGraph.java.

-- Suppose that you use an unordered priority-queue implementation that maintains a vertex-indexed array where entry v stores the minimum weight of an edge connecting w to the tree?
+- Suppose that you implement an eager version of Prim's algorithm but instead of using a priority queue to find the next vertex to add to the tree, you scan through all V entries in the distTo array to find the non-tree vertex with the smallest value.
 What would be the order of growth of the worst-case running time for the eager version of Prim's algorithm on graphs with V vertices and E edges?
 When would this method be appropriate, if ever?
 Defend your answer.

 - Provide an implementation of edges() for PrimMST.java.

 - Minimum spanning forest.
 Develop versions of Prim's and Kruskal's algorithms that compute the minimum spanning forest of an edge-weighted graph that is not necessarily connected.